 We will continue to send you information on essential member communications, for example: membership renewal reminders or IfL council election notices, and you can select how you wish to receive these.

 6. Information provided

-It is important that members provide accurate information at all times, especially during initial registration and subsequent renewal of membership.
-Any misleading information may be regarded as a breach of the Code of Professional Practice.
+It is important that members provide accurate information at all times, especially during initial registration, renewal of membership and completion of a declaration of suitability.
+Any misleading information may be regarded as a breach of the Code of professional practice.
 IfL may refuse or delay registration or renewal if it needs to clarify information provided.